dfinity/examples/motoko/icrc2-swap/README.md

 - **Swap Tokens**: Users can swap the tokens for each other.
 This is implemented in a very simple naive 1:1 manner.
 The point is just to demonstrate some minimal behavior.
-- **Withdraw Tokens**: Users can send withdraw the resulting tokens after swapping.
+- **Withdraw Tokens**: Users can withdraw the resulting tokens after swapping.

 # Local deployment